+Enquiry about joining Vouth Council

-Enquiry about joining Youth Council
+Enquiry about Johning Youth Council

 Name: Roger Brown

 Age: 18

 Currently staying in a 1 during the week

 Postal address: 2 17, Street, Stamford, Lincs

 Postcode: 3

 Occupation: student and part-time job as a 4

 Studying 5 (major subject) and history (minor subject)

-Hobbies: does a lot of 6 , and is interested in the
+Hobbies: does a lot of 6, and is interested in the 7

-7

-On Youth Council, wants to work with young people who are
+On Youth Council, wants to work with young people who are 8

-8

-Will come to talk to the Elections Officer next Monday at
+Will come to talk to the Elections Officer next Monday at 9 pm

-9 pm

 Mobile number: 10

+Section 2

+Questions 11, 12

+Choose TWO letters, A - E .

 Which TWO changes have been made so far during the refurbishment of the theatre?

 A Some rooms now have a different use.

 B A different type of seating has been installed.

 C An elevator has been installed.

 D The outside of the building has been repaired.

 E Extra seats have been added.

+Questions 13, 14

+Choose TWO letters, A - E

+Which TWO facilities does the theatre currently offer to the public?

+A rooms for him